ChrisMolanus/mab_simulator/README.md

 ![BayesianGroundhog timeline](images/BayesianGroundhog.png)

+This policy may take longer than the Epsilon Greedy policy to decide on an optimum but typically has a better chance of finding a global optimum.
+For this reason it performers better in companies that can have long-running campaigns since ones it finds the optimum it can maximize revenue by using it.
+It is less likely than the Epsilon Greedy policy to get stuck in a local optimum so over the long term will produce higher revenues.

 ## RandomCrayfish
 This is simply a reference policy that pick a random action.
+This should be the worst possible policy.

 ![RandomCrayfish timeline](images/RandomCrayfish.png)

 # Installation
 Clone the repository to a local directory